 The PEDSIM library allows you to use pedestrian dynamics in your own software.
 Based on pure C++ without additional packages, it runs virtually on every operating system.
-The PEDSIM Demo Application gives you a quick overview of the capabilities, and is a starting point for your own experiments.
-You can access precompiled binary packages and the source code at the download page.
+PEDSIM has been developed and tested on Linux.
+Also supported is Visual Studio on Windows.
+In the ecosystem directory you find additional parts that use or extend the PEDSIM library.
+They are meant to give a quick overview of the capabilities, and are starting points for your own experiments.
+Most of them are built using the Qt Framework, which you'll need to download separately.

 The pedestrians are visible on the user interface in real-time.
 Using the file or tcp/stream-based output, batch or real-time processing is possible.
 Typically, the output from PEDSIM is fed into a rendering engine, where realistically looking humans are created.
 These humans walk based on the trajectories generated by PEDSIM.